chrismbirmingham/docker-working-env/README.rst

 For convience, this opens a new terminal (terminator, actually) so that you can work in your new environment opening new tabs, etc.
 Oh, and you can open IDE's, too.
-Both PyCharm and Atom are installed in the Dockerfile.
+Both PyCharm, Atom, and Visual Studio Code are installed in the Dockerfile.